 In this dialog you can specify global Hot Keyboard options.

-Always run Hot Keyboard as administrator - This option is available under Windows Vista only and tells Hot Keyboard to request elevation at its startup.
+Always run Hot Keyboard as administrator - This option is available under Windows Vista and above only and tells Hot Keyboard to request administrative permissions on startup.

 Minimize on press of Close button - When checked, clicking on the "Close" button of the main dialog box (the X button in the top-right corner of every window) will minimize Hot Keyboard instead of exiting it.